The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: The Yang-Mills integral equations

-The conserved charges were constructed in \cite{ym1,ym2} using such a path independency of the of the volume operator appearing on the right hand side of \rf{ymintegraleqs}.
+The conserved charges were constructed in \cite{ym1,ym2} using such a path independency of the volume operator appearing on the right-hand side of \rf{ymintegraleqs}.
 Let us consider two paths starting and ending at the same points.
 The first path is made of two parts.
 We take the spatial sub-manifold $\IR^3_{0}$, at time $t=0$, and take the reference point $x_R^{0}$, at the border of it, i.e. $S^2_{\infty\,,\, t=0}$.
-The first part of the path is made by the scanning of $\IR^3_{0}$ with closed two dimensional surfaces based at $x_R^{0}$, starting with the infinitesimal surface around $x_R^{0}$, and ending at the border $S^2_{\infty\,,\, t=0}$.
-The second part of the path is obtaining by scanning of a hyper cylinder $I\times S^2_{\infty}$, with the bottom part being $S^2_{\infty\,,\, t=0}$, and the top part being $S^2_{\infty\,,\, t=t}$.
-The side of the hyper cylinder is on the time direction, rising from $t=0$ to $t=t$.
-We scan it with two dimensional surfaces (of infinite radius) based at $x_R^{0}$.
+The first part of the path is made by the scanning of $\IR^3_{0}$ with closed two-dimensional surfaces based at $x_R^{0}$, starting with the infinitesimal surface around $x_R^{0}$, and ending at the border $S^2_{\infty\,,\, t=0}$.
+The second part of the path is obtained by scanning a hyper cylinder $I\times S^2_{\infty}$, with the bottom part being $S^2_{\infty\,,\, t=0}$, and the top part being $S^2_{\infty\,,\, t=t}$.
+The side of the hyper cylinder is in the time direction, rising from $t=0$ to $t=t$.
+We scan it with two-dimensional surfaces (of infinite radius) based at $x_R^{0}$.
 The integration of \rf{holonomyl3} with ${\cal A}$ given in \rf{connectionacal} leads to the operator \be V_{x_R^{0}}\(I\times S^2_{\infty}\)\, V_{x_R^{0}}\(\IR^3_{0}\) \lab{operator1} \ee with \be V_{x_R^{0}}\(X\)\equiv P_3\,e^{i\,e^2\,\int_{X} d\zeta\, d\tau\,V\,{\cal J}\,V^{-1}} \ee and the subscript $x_R^{0}$ means that the two dimensional surfaces scanning the volumes are based at the reference point $x_R^{0}$.

 The second path is also made of two parts.
 The first part is an infinitesimally thin hyper cylinder $I\times S^2_{0}$, with the bottom part being a two sphere of vanishing radius at the reference point $x_R^{0}$ at $t=0$, and the top part being a two sphere of vanishing radius at the reference point $x_R^{t}$ at $t=t$.
 The second part corresponds to the spatial sub-manifold $\IR^3_{t}$, at time $t=t$.
-All the two dimensional surfaces scanning such a volume are based at $x_R^{0}$, as our loop space formulation requires.
-The integration of \rf{holonomyl3} with ${\cal A}$ given in \rf{connectionacal} leads to the operator \be V_{x_R^{0}}\(\IR^3_{t}\)\, V_{x_R^{0}}\(I\times S^2_{0}\) \lab{operator2} \ee From the arguments leading to \rf{crucialeq} the operators \rf{operator1} and \rf{operator2} should be equal.
+All the two-dimensional surfaces scanning such a volume are based at $x_R^{0}$, as our loop space formulation requires.
+The integration of \rf{holonomyl3} with ${\cal A}$ given in \rf{connectionacal} leads to the operator \be V_{x_R^{0}}\(\IR^3_{t}\)\, V_{x_R^{0}}\(I\times S^2_{0}\) \lab{operator2} \ee From the arguments leading to \rf{crucialeq}, the operators \rf{operator1} and \rf{operator2} should be equal.